Quick goes to Vegas; Bruins get Bertuzzi before NHL deadline

 Vegas acquired Quick from Columbus on Thursday, less than 36 hours after the Los Angeles Kings traded the two-time Stanley Cup-winning goaltender and 2014 playoff MVP to the Blue Jackets.

-After losing Logan Thompson to an injury, the Golden Knights sent a 2025 seventh-round pick and journeyman netminder Michael Hutchinson to complete the deal with Columbus, which retained half of Quick’s salary.
+After losing All-Star starter Logan Thompson to an injury, the Golden Knights sent a 2025 seventh-round pick and journeyman netminder Michael Hutchinson to complete the deal with Columbus, which retained half of Quick’s salary.
+General manager Kelly McCrimmon doesn’t expect injuries to Thompson or Laurent Brossoit to be long term but inquired and make this trade to have a safety net in the 37-year-old Quick.

+“(Quick has) He’s had a tougher year and needs a change,” McCrimmon said at a news conference in Las Vegas.
+“We’re all about what lies ahead. … I think he’s going to come in and give us really good goaltending.”

+Another playoff-bound team in the Western Conference upgraded at forward, with Edmonton getting Nick Bjugstad from Arizona.
+The Coyotes got a 2023 third-round pick and prospect Michael Kesselring for Bjugstad and minor-leaguer Cam Dineen.

+“We’re excited to add a player of Max’s caliber to our lineup,” Stars general manager Jim Nill said in a release.
+“His offense this season speaks for itself, but he’ll also provide energy, grit and a veteran presence as we continue our push to the postseason.”

+Dallas also got minor league goaltender Dylan Wells from Chicago for veteran goaltender Anton Khudobin and a 2025 second-round pick.

-Already 81 players – including Quick twice and counting the contracts of Shea Weber and Jakub Voracek – and 55 draft picks have been traded since the All-Star break, leaving slim pickings for what’s usually a frantic final day.
+In by far the busiest two-week stretch leading up to the deadline over the past decade, teams have made 43 trades involving 85 players — including Quick twice and counting the contracts of Shea Weber and Jakub Voracek — and 54 draft picks, leaving slim pickings for what’s usually a frantic final day.

+“I haven’t seen anything like it at all,” Boston Bruins president Cam Neely said.
+“I think everybody is looking at their clubs and saying, ‘We have a chance.’
+And we’re no different, obviously, with the season we’ve had.”

-Action resumed early Thursday when the NHL-leading Boston Bruins acquired winger Tyler Bertuzzi from Detroit for a top-10 protected first-round pick in 2024 and a fourth-rounder in 2025, the latest move by a Stanley Cup contender to keep pace in the loaded Eastern Conference.
+Neely’s NHL-leading Bruins got the action going Thursday by acquiring winger Tyler Bertuzzi from Detroit for a top-10 protected first-round pick in 2024 and a fourth-rounder in 2025, the latest move by a Stanley Cup contender to keep pace in the loaded East.
 The Red Wings are retaining half of Bertuzzi’s salary for the rest of the season.

 Bruins coach Jim Montgomery called Bertuzzi an excellent player and a “great complementary winger.”